Lansharkza/jtech-grid-control/PUBLIC-ACCESS.md

-# Publishing the dashboard at ev.moeken.co.za:8081
+# Publishing the dashboard remotely

 Port 443 is taken by other containers, so TLS terminates inside this container on 8081.
 That encrypts the password and everything else on the wire, which is